How you built an unhealthy relationship with food.

 4 Reasons why Yo-Yo Dieting doesn’t work:

 Our bodies are too smart for us to outsmart it.
 Your body is constantly trying to reach homeostasis—to regulate its internal conditions, so as to maintain health and functioning, regardless of outside conditions.
+So when you “diet” your body thinks you are in a famine.
 When food is scarce, your body will fight back to stay alive; and burning fat stores is not a high priority.

 1: Caloric deficits can reduce the amount of energy we actually burn.